Boran/webfact-make/vagrant.md

 Prio #1

 * Proxies: the Install of the Vm, docker+tools works, but not the automated install of the webfact container.
 Running the "docker composer -d webfact" by hand within the vm "vagrant ssh" works fine.
 This is not a problem without proxies.
+* Browser proxy: does not allow access to http://webfact.docker (Fine without proxies)

 Prio #2